shield02/alx-low_level_programming/0x02-functions_nested_loops/README.md

 > 4-isalpha.c - Script that checks if a character is alpha
 > 5-sign.c - Script that prints the sign of a number
 > 6-abs.c - Script that computes the absolute value of an integer
+> 7-print_last_digit - Script that prints the last digit of a number